|APPLICATION PERIOD||From November to June|

 - Before the end of the first year, doctoral students prepare a research plan that includes at least a summary of the state of the work, the methodology to be used and the objectives to be attained, and the means and the timeframe to achieve them.
-According to the research plan, the Teaching Committee will assign a three-person tribunal to evaluate the public presentation of the research plan.
+According to the research plan, the Postgraduate and Doctorate Academic Committee will assign a three-person tribunal to evaluate the public presentation of the research plan.

 The thesis supervisors can also recommend specific courses on some of the master's programmes coordinated by the department to their students, in order to complete their research training.

 The research lines are the research work carried out by the research groups in the department.
 These research groups are grouped in four areas:

 Cognitive and intelligent systems

 - Synthetic and emotional perception and cognitive systems